 (4) If a declaration under section 22 does not assign a declared pest to a keeping category designated by subregulation (2), the declared pest is to be taken to have been assigned for the whole of the area for which it is declared to the keeping category designated under subregulation (2)(a) (Prohibited keeping).

+[Regulation 7 amended: Gazette 6 Sep 2019 p.
+3186.]

 8. Categories of prohibited organisms

 (1) The following categories are designated as the control categories to which a prohibited organism may be assigned for the reasons stated in relation to that category —